-Nettle and Sorrel Pate
+Nettle and Sorrel Pâté

-- A handful of sorrel leaves, washed
+- Handful of sorrel leaves, rinsed

-- The juice of half a lemon
+- Juice of half a lemon

-- Salt and pepper to taste
+- Salt and freshly ground black pepper to taste

 - Put the nettle tops in a bowl and pour over boiling water.
 Let them sit for about 2 minutes, then drain and rinse in cold water.
 Using your hands, squeeze out as much water as you can.